Purpose of Policy:

 Providing connections to global information, services, and networks is not the same as selecting and purchasing material for a library collection.
 Determining the accuracy or authenticity of electronic information may present special problems.
 Some information accessed electronically may not meet our library’s selection or collection development policy.
 It is therefore, left to our patrons to determine what information is appropriate to their needs.

 Gifts are accepted with the understanding that they will be evaluated with the same criteria used for purchased materials.
-If they do not meet these standards they may be conveyed to the “Take Home for Donation” shelf or the “free” cart.
+If they do not meet these standards they may be conveyed to the “Take Home for Donation” shelf or the “free” cart (when a “free” cart is being utilized.)

 General De-selection Criteria